hkvb/bash/wrapper/docs/WRAPPER-LIBRARY.md

 # `image.wrapper` Library

 The library consists of 3 methods.
-`entrypoint` and `run-image` handle the commandline at container startup and `to-JSON` implements the vcwc JSON wrapper.
+`entrypoint` and `run-image` handle the commandline at container startup and `to-JSON` implements the hkvb JSON wrapper.

 __`entrypoint`__
 Prepares the different __PATH__ environment variables for the `wrapper`.
 It sets the appropriate PATH for the `wrapper` execution.